NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

     # set working directory to ensure R can find the file we wish to import and where
     # we want to save our files.
 Be sure to move the download into your working directory!
-    wd="~/Desktop/Hyperspectral_Tutorial/" #This will depend on your local environment setwd(wd)
+    wd <- "~/Documents/data/" #This will depend on your local environment setwd(wd)

     # Define the file name to be opened